 You can think of a HELOC like an open-ended loan, somewhat like a credit card.
 You borrow against the HELOC as the need arises, and when you repay, you still have access to borrow again up to the available limit.

 Most HELOCs come with an adjustable interest rate, which means the rate can change month to month.
 The lender allows interest-only repayments for a certain amount of time and usually the borrower can only access these funds for 10 years, which is called the draw period.
-When the draw period is over, you pay a regular monthly payment which will fully repay the loan, typically over an additional 10 years.
+When the draw period is over, you pay a regular monthly payment which will fully repay the mortgage balance, typically over an additional 10 years.

 Home Equity Loan: How is a home equity Loan different from a cash-out refinance?